Robustness of quantum algorithms: Worst-case fidelity bounds and implications for design: Applications

 For reference, we also include the bound from~\cite[Theorem 2]{berberich2024robustness}.
 As seen in the figure, Theorem~\ref{thm:avg_algo} yields a tighter worst-case bound.
 A more detailed comparison between Theorem~\ref{thm:avg_algo} and~\cite[Theorem 2]{berberich2024robustness} is provided in Appendix~\ref{app:comparison_coherent_control}.

-Finally, we compare these theoretical bounds with simulation results obtained from $10,000$ uniformly sampled noise realizations.
+Further, we compare these theoretical bounds with simulation results obtained from $10,000$ uniformly sampled noise realizations.
 While the simulated worst-case fidelities are lower than the theoretical bounds, the relative robustness ranking of the circuits aligns across all considered measures.
 This indicates that the theoretical fidelity bounds provide a meaningful and quantitatively informative indication of algorithmic robustness under coherent control errors.
+Finally, note that the simulated worst-case infidelity of circuit B is slightly larger than that of circuit A although the latter has more gates.
+The same relation is correctly reflected in the two bounds $\gamma_{\mathrm{opt}}$ and $\gamma_{\mathrm{norm}}$ computed based Theorem~\ref{thm:avg_algo}.
+On the other hand, the existing approach from~\cite{berberich2024robustness} yields a higher infidelity bound for circuit A, demonstrating the improved accuracy of the present approach.